tocco934/aws-foundry-ssl/README.md

 - Better ownership/permissions defaults?
 - Automatically select the `x86_64` or `arm64` image based on instance choice (even possible?)
 - Consider using SSH forwarding via SSM or EC2 Instance Connect instead of key pair stuff, would need to look into this
-- IPv6 support (AWS will soon start charging for IPv4 address assignments)
+- IPv6 support (AWS will soon start charging for IPv4 address assignments), in progress